The 6 Best Bone Broths For Dogs in 2023: Dry and Wet

 Closing Thoughts

-1. Find one with without nasty ingredients that you haven't heard of (natural flavors, yeast, beef flavor, salt) made in a human-grade facility.
+1. Find one with without nasty ingredients that you haven't heard of (natural flavors, yeast, salt) made in a human-grade facility.

 Here's my honest recommendation, if you are set on a liquid product, then Bluebird Provisions is not for you.

 But if you are looking for dehydrated, then you won't find a higher quality product that Bluebird Provisions Beef Bone Broth.
-It's made using 100% grass fed, non-GMO and pasture raised beef sourced in the USA.
+It's made using 100% grass fed beef, non-GMO and pasture raised chicken sourced in the USA.

 Do you want my thoughts on a different brand?
 Leave a comment and let me know.
 Or have you tried any of the ones above?
 Did you pet like it?